 A town in south-eastern Poland, Bilgoraj is home to around 27,000 inhabitants.
 The town is located in the Lublin province, around 90 km south from the city of Lublin.

-Although the Polish economy has improved over the past decades, not all areas have benefited from this progress: the eastern parts of Poland have not profited as much as other parts of the country.
-The salaries are lower than in other areas and the region continues to have one of the highest rates of poverty and unemployment in the country.
-This is particularly true of rural areas and small towns.
+Eastern regions in Poland have not profited as much as other parts of the country and salaries remain lower in comparison.
+As a result, the region continues to have one of the highest rates of poverty and unemployment in the country.

 Since 1983, SOS Children’s Villages has been supporting children, young people and families and advocating for their rights in Bilgoraj.